Speaking: Fluency and Coherence A1 - Lesson 4: Basic Pausing

 Basic Pausing

-Good speakers pause1.
+Good speakers pause.
 Pausing gives you time to think and helps your listener understand you.
-The secret is knowing a good place to pause.
-You should pause between ideas, not in the middle of an idea.
+The secret is to pause between ideas, not in the middle of an idea.

-To know where to pause, you need to see the thought groups4 in a sentence.
+To know where to pause, you need to see the thought groups in a sentence.
 A thought group is a short, simple idea.
-We say the whole group smoothly5, and then we pause.
+We say the whole group smoothly, and then we pause.

 I will use a slash ( / ) to show the thought groups.